540/laravel-docker/README.md

 - Start docker daemon

 - Run your docker machine: docker-compose up -d
+- Go into docker machine: docker exec -it laravel-php /bin/zsh
 - From inside the machine:
   - Run: composer install
   - Copy the .env.example to .env